Rolling Green Golf Club

 Rolling Green Golf Club is a William Flynn designed golf course located in Springfield Township, Delaware County, Pennsylvania.
 Founded to be a "golf club meant for golfers", Rolling Green has always proudly been a golf-only facility, without country club frivolities such as tennis or swimming.
 It opened for play in 1926.
-Rolling Green was ranked the 17th best golf course in Pennsylvania by Golf Digest.
+Rolling Green was ranked the 9th best golf course in Pennsylvania by Golf.com.